How to watch Apple’s 2019 By Innovation Only iPhone event stream

 Apple could announce additional hardware, including new “Pro” iPad and Mac models, though it’s more likely these will debut at a separate event next month.
 The company is said to be working on iPad Pros with enhanced rear cameras and an expensive 16-inch MacBook Pro laptop, amongst other models.
 It has also promised to start selling a modular Mac Pro desktop computer and Pro Display XDR monitor by the end of this year.

-We’ll have all the news from Cupertino available as quickly as it’s announced, so check our homepage and Twitter feed for all the announcements.
+We’ll have all the news from Cupertino as quickly as it’s announced, so keep and eye on our homepage and Twitter feed for announcements.